pupil-labs/web-aois/README.md

 ## Known issues
-* Although Playwright supports several browsers, this has only been configured and tested with Chromium
+* Although Playwright supports several browsers, this has only been configured and tested with Chromium.
 * At this time browsing must be limited to a single window and tab.
 Gaze mapping in other windows or tabs is currently unsupported and results are undefined.
-* Firefox can't track new tabs created with `Ctrl+t`
+* Firefox can't track new tabs created with `Ctrl+t`.
-* Chromium doesn't trigger focus/visibility changes (switching between tabs) consistently
+* Chromium doesn't trigger focus/visibility changes (switching between tabs) consistently.